Patchethium/Celosia/train/README.md

 This directory contains the code for training a g2p model in English, French and German.

-It's just a seq2seq LSTM with attention, don't wanna make things too complicated.
+It's a simple seq2seq LSTM, any attempts on improving the model structure failed.
+Add below the time you wasted on it if you tried the same.

+> 10 hours

-May change to FST (Finite State Transducer) in the future.
+May change from NN to FST (Finite State Transducer) in the future.

 ## Environment